Hey i’m Harriet,

 You will find me:

-Pom dancing, learning tarot, in the sauna, watching netflix or buying books I never get chance to read.
+Pom dancing, learning tarot, in the sauna, watching Netflix, drinking coffee (almond flat white!) and buying books I never get chance to read.

 I’m not a fan of: